GPS / GNSS Interference at Sea

 How bad can it be

 The use of GPS jammers is strictly prohibited but their effect can be estimated using a GPS simulator.
 Taking San Diego harbour as an example, a simulator was programmed to generate the GPS signals that a receiver would see on a boat at that location.
 Interference of the GPS signals was mimicked by mixing the simulator signal with that from a jammer.
-With the jammer at the location shown in Figure 1 and the GPS receiver on a boat nearby in the bay, the effect of interference throughout the bay could then be extrapolated using standard radio wave propagation models.
+With the jammer at the location shown in first figure and the GPS receiver on a boat nearby in the bay, the effect of interference throughout the bay could then be extrapolated using standard radio wave propagation models.

-Effect of a chirp jammer
+Effect of a GPS/GNSS chirp jammer

 The results in Figure 2 show that without AIM+ interference mitigation, one small 10 mW chirp jammer can knock out RTK positioning over several hundred metres.
 When AIM+ is activated, the non-RTK zone is reduced to a few metres in the direct vicinity of the jammer.

 Effect of a continuous wave interferer

 Repeating the tests with a continuous wave (CW) interferer of the same power, the results using AIM+ are even more dramatic as Figure 3 shows.
 Without AIM+, a CW interferer in the car park close to the shore prevents RTK positioning or indeed any GPS positioning over much of the bay and extends several kilometres out to sea in line of sight from the jammer.

 A comprehensive approach puts interference considerations at the forefront of receiver design and incorporates it into every stage of signal processing.
 In the case of the AsteRx4 OEM and AsteRx-U, the antenna signal is immediately digitised after filtering and automatically cleansed of interference using multiple adaptive band-stop filters.